 Baking With Cannabis: Beyond Brownies

-For baking with pot you can simply substitute your cannabis butter or other oils at a 1:1 ratio inside any recipe.
+For baking with pot, you can simply substitute your cannabis butter or other oils at a 1:1 ratio inside any recipe.
 Be careful using marijuana oils or butters for tasks such as basting or roasting, though, as high heat from the oven’s elements may burn away the THC contained inside your infusion; this is thankfully mitigated in baked goods, such as making edibles cookies, as the cannabis infusion is insulated from the direct heat by being inside the dough.
-Here’s our favorite brownie recipe…

 Gummies: The Perfect on the Go Edible

 Gummies are the perfect edible for lots of people.
-Dosing is easy, as it’s both easy to get a large concentration into fewer smaller bite-sized pieces, or to spread a large dose across more gummies to dilute it out.
+Dosing is easy, as it’s both easy to get a large concentration into fewer smaller bite-sized pieces or to spread a large dose across more gummies to dilute it out.
 Gummies are great since you can choose many different shapes as well, from cannabis leaves to gummy bears and worms.
-There are a few tricks to getting the perfect gummy, like using lecithin, so you’ll want to check out our more thorough guide to making gummies if that’s the edible you choose to make!
+There are a few tricks to getting the perfect gummy, like using lecithin, so you’ll want to check out our more thorough

 Cannabis Soups, Stews and Sauces